groboclown/builder.dart/README.md

 Status
 ======

-The tool is just in the beginnings, but already it builds itself.
+The tool supports both the procedural and declarative styles of builds.
+It provides a small set of built-in tools to help with creating a build, but more are planned.

 The following features are planned:

 * Add more helper libraries to make creation of builds easier: dart, dart2js, pub, zip, unzip.
-* Update this documentation as work progresses.
 * Add support for testing frameworks like DumpRenderTree (used by Dart team's [web-ui](https://github.com/dart-lang/web-ui) project)
+* Update the documentation as work progresses.
 * Work on publicity and integration with tools like [drone.io](http://docs.drone.io/dart.html)

-**Because this is such an early state of the build tool, expect the API to change in the future.**
+**Because this is such an early state of the build tool, expect the API to change in the near-term future.**